thefrontside/microstates/README.md

 //> true
 ```

 > *Pro tip*: Microstates will never require you to understand Monads in order to use transitions, but if you're interested in learning about the primitives of functional programming that power Microstates, you may want to checkout [funcadelic.js](https://github.com/cowboyd/funcadelic.js).

 ## Transition scope

 Microstate are composable, and they work exactly the same no matter what other microstate they're a part of.
-For this reason, Microstate transitions only have access to their own transitions and the transitions sub microstates.
-They do not have access to their context.
+For this reason, Microstate transitions only have access to their own transitions and the transitions of the microstates they contain.
+What they do __not_ have access to their context.
 This is similar to how components work.
-The parent component can render a child component and pass data to them.
-The children components do not have direct access to the parent component.
-Same in Microstates.
+The parent component can render a children and pass data to them, but the child components do not have direct access to the parent component.
+The same principle applies in Microstates, so as a result, it benefits from the same advantages of isolation and composability that make components awesome.

 # State Machines

 A state machine is a system that has a predefined set of states.
 At any given point, the state machine can only be in one of these states.
 Each state has a predefined set of transtions that can be derived from that state.
 These constraints are beneficial to application architecture because they provide a way to identify application state and suggest how the application state can change.

-From its conception, Microstates was created to be the most convinient way to express state machines.
+From its conception, Microstates was created to be the most convenient way to express state machines.
 The goal was to design an API that would eliminate the barrier of using state machines and allow for them to be composable.
-The result of 2 years of work is an API that does not look like a traditional state machine.
+After almost two years of refinement, the result is an API that has evolved significantly beyond what we typically associate with code that expresses state machines.

-We will use xstate as an example of a good implementation of a state machine.
-It's a great library and it addresses real need for state machines and statecharts.
-We'll use it to illustrate API choices that we made for Microstates.
+[xstate](https://github.com/davidkpiano/xstate) for example, is a great specimen of the classic state machine API.
+It's a fantastic library and it addresses the very real need for state machines and statecharts in modern applications.
+For purposes of contrast, we'll use it to illustrate the API choices that went into Microstates.

 ## Explicit Transitions

-Most state machine libraries focus on finding the next state given configuration.
-For example, [xstate](https://github.com/davidkpiano/xstate#finite-state-machines) declaration describes what state id to match when in a specific state.
+Most state machine libraries focus on finding the next state given a configuration.
+For example, this [xstate](https://github.com/davidkpiano/xstate#finite-state-machines) declaration describes what state id to match when in a specific state.

 ```js
 import { Machine } from 'xstate';